BU-CLOUD-F20/Containerizing_Neural_Nets/Project_Proposal.md

 ![prof_arch](https://user-images.githubusercontent.com/56164075/93657186-4ef65f80-f9fe-11ea-9b39-163bd5c550ef.png)
 Figure 1: ChRIS and MOC architecture

+Design Implications and Discussion:

+Key design decisions and motivation behind them.
-By deploying applications and computations within the cloud infrastructure, medical innovation can be driven by increasing amounts of data, computations and collaborations.
+* By deploying applications and computations within the cloud infrastructure, medical innovation can be driven by increasing amounts of data, computations and collaborations.

-Computations run in containers on the Massachusetts Open Cloud that are lightweight and recreatable, this allows faster computation and results.
+*Computations run in containers on the Massachusetts Open Cloud that are lightweight and recreatable, this allows faster computation and results.

-Containerizing allows workflows to be easily distributed.
+*Containerizing allows workflows to be easily distributed.

 ## 5. Acceptance Criteria: